Kevinpgalligan/KevingalWebsite/pages/blog/recurse.md

 * Implement a command-line SMTP mailer.
 * Play around with DNS, maybe implement it? (and see: <https://www.dns.toys/>).
 * Implement a program to spy on local WiFi.
-* More project ideas: FTP-based file transfer program; a bandwidth monitor; a port scanner; a mail checker (enter POP or IMAP protocol, web server & IP, and application checks for mail); IP -> country; whois based on IP.
+* More ideas: FTP-based file transfer program; a bandwidth monitor; a port scanner; a mail checker (enter POP or IMAP protocol, web server & IP, and application checks for mail); IP -> country; whois based on IP.

 ##### Systems
 * Reroute microphone input to another computer across the network.